Exact Many-body Quantum Dynamics in One-Dimensional Baths via Collective Spins

+In summary, we have demonstrated that partial permutational symmetry (which is characteristic of dissipators of 1D baths) can be exploited to exactly solve quantum many-body dynamics with only polynomial computational complexity.
 Precise control over the positions of individual emitters allows tuning the degree of symmetry in the system, with the potential to drastically alter its collective optical properties.
 Ideal candidates to explore this physics are cold atoms near microring resonators~\cite{Zhou24,Suresh25,Zhou25} or in ring and bow-tie cavities~\cite{Schafer24, Simon20, Chen22}, superconducting qubits coupled to transmission lines~\cite{Mirhosseini19}, and color centers coupled to microresonators~\cite{Lukin23}.
 Another promising avenue for the application of the superspin formalism is in describing qubits coupled to multimode cavities~\cite{Kollar15, Vaidya18}, where a partially permutational symmetric basis emerges as a natural choice for ensembles at different spatial points~\cite{Marsh24}.

 We note, however, that the validity of the superspin picture relies on the Hamiltonian evolution respecting the same partial permutational symmetry as the dissipator.
-Systems of qubits resonantly coupled to ring resonators naturally preserve such symmetries.
+Systems of qubits resonantly coupled to ring resonators naturally preserve such symmetry~\cite{Lukin25}.
 In contrast, qubits coupled to open-ended waveguides undergo a Hamiltonian evolution given by

 which cannot be written in terms of superspins.
 Therefore, the superspin representation remains a good approximation primarily in regimes where dissipative dynamics dominate and coherent evolution can be neglected, such as during rapid superradiant bursts.
 Alternatively, experimental schemes could be engineered to effectively nullify coherent interactions.
 For instance, one could simultaneously couple emitters to two waveguides with respective wavevectors $k_i$ and spacings $d_i$ fulfilling $k_2d_2 = 2\pi l - k_1d_1$ such that $\hat{H}(k_1d_1) + \hat{H}(k_2d_2) =0$, or employ dynamical decoupling methods to average out Hamiltonian terms~\cite{Waugh68}.
 Another reason for the breaking of the partial permutational symmetry is disorder.
 Numerical results (see SM~\cite{SI}) for small qubit numbers indicate that relevant observables are generally robust to small levels of noise.
 These findings further support the practical use of partial permutational symmetry as a coarse-graining approximation, with improved accuracy achievable by increasing the number of superspins at the expense of computational resources.